RacingTadpole/cmsplugin-rt/README.txt

 google_font                link to Google fonts (use them via the style modifier plugin) google_analytics           include tracking code for Google analytics

-style_modifier             a plugin that lets the admin change the css directly (tailored to Twitter Bootstrap)
+style_modifier             a plugin that lets the admin change the css directly
+                           (a number of Twitter Bootstrap and JQueryMobile classes are pre-configured) add RT_MORE_STYLE_CLASSES to settings.py to add more options to the drop-down list

 meta_icons                 include favicon and Apple touch icons in your header open_graph                 include open-graph tags in your header